 2) Parents – eyes on me, not the kids 👀

-Sometimes getting one, two, or three kids all looking at the camera and smiling at the same time can be a challenge.
+Sometimes getting all the kids to smile and look at the camera at the same time can be a challenge.
 So it helps me a lot if all the adults just keep looking at the camera and smiling, no matter what!
 If your youngest is wiggling and being silly, resist the urge to look down at them to get their attention.
-Guarantee – the moment you do is when they’ll flash me that perfect smile.
-Just keep smiling and looking at the camera so that when they do look up and flash the perfect grin, we’re ready!
+I guarantee – the moment you do is when they’ll flash me that perfect smile.
+So just keep smiling and looking at the camera so that when they do look up and flash the perfect grin, we’re ready!

 1) Let’s Have Fun!

 The fact is, not everyone in your family wants to do this.
 Maybe you are the only one!
 And to some kids, the idea of meeting a Stranger to do this Very Important Thing can be a bit intimidating.
 I do my best to keep it relaxed and fun to get the kids into the right mood, but I need your help with this too!
 Kids are very attuned to your vibe and if you’re giving off frustration or anger, they are going to react accordingly.
 So, don’t worry if the session is going as planned – just roll with it – and we’ll still get some great shots!